Skip to main content

 Depth notation

-You cannot skip depth levels — for example, jumping from depth 1 directly to depth 3 is not allowed.
+You cannot skip depth levels.
+For example, jumping from depth 1 directly to depth 3 is not allowed.
 Each component must be listed directly under its parent assembly.

 Level notation

-Level notation uses a numbering scheme (e.g., 1, 1.1, 1.1.1) to explicitly identify where each part sits in the assembly tree.
-This is similar to how work breakdown structures or section numbering works — the number itself tells you the full path from the top-level assembly down to the component.
+Level notation uses a numbering scheme, such as 1, 1.1, and 1.1.1, to explicitly identify where each part sits in the assembly tree.
+This is similar to how work breakdown structures or section numbering works.
+The number itself tells you the full path from the top-level assembly down to the component.
 Unlike Depth notation, rows can appear in any order because the level value fully defines each part’s position in the hierarchy.
 ION sorts and organizes the structure for you.
 Example: The same assembly as above, with rows intentionally listed out of order to show that ordering does not matter.
+Here, 1.1 (BRACKET-200) and 1.2 (PANEL-400) are both direct components of 1 (ASSEMBLY-100), and 1.1.1 (BOLT-300) is a sub-component of the bracket, regardless of the row order in the CSV.

 Every parent level must exist somewhere in the file.
 For example, you cannot define 1.1.1 without also having a 1.1 row.
 However, the rows do not need to be in any particular order.